AKD-10

 The AKD-10 is a Chinese air-launched anti-tank missile.

+Description

 Early versions of the AKD-10 used semi-active laser guidance.
 Later versions may have millimeter wave radar.
 It has a 4.3 mi range.

+The AKD-10 should not be confused with the HJ-10 (Red Arrow-10) surface-launched anti-tank missile.
+The AKD-10 is called the Blue Arrow-10 and is similar in size and performance to the American AGM-114 Hellfire, whereas the HJ-10 is similar to the Spike-NLOS.